What You Should Know When Enrolling in the Medicare Program

 What is the Process of Enrolling in Medicare Parts A and B?

-When it’s your time to enroll in the Medicare program, you can work with Social Security or a licensed sales agent to get signed up.
-As mentioned earlier, many people are automatically enrolled in Medicare Part A and B when they turn 65, but make sure you don’t need to enroll yourself.
+When it’s your time to enroll in the Medicare program, you can work with Social Security or a licensed insurance agent to get signed up.
+Many people are automatically enrolled in Medicare Part A and B when they turn 65, but you should make sure you don’t need to enroll yourself.
 Enrolling in Medicare Part A and B is pretty simple, and you have a number of ways to go about it.
-The simplest method is probably enrolling online at SSA.gov/benefits/medicare.
+The simplest method is enrolling online at SSA.gov/benefits/medicare.
 On this website, you’ll fill out the application form and can submit it once completed.

 If you want to enroll by speaking with someone directly, you have two options.
 First, you can call Social Security at 1-800-772-1213 (TTY 1-800-325-0778), during their normal business hours, to work with a representative over the phone.
 Second, you can go to your local Social Security office and apply for Medicare insurance in-person.
 It’s that simple!